 Partners include National Governing Bodies of Sport and their clubs, local authorities, school sport / school games partnerships, sport and leisure facilities, the private sector, public health and many other sporting and non-sporting organisations.

-CSPs are led by a strategic board supported by a central team of professional staff who provide leadership, co-ordination and structures which allow people and organisations to work more effectively together at a sub-regional level.
+Active Partnerships are led by a strategic board supported by a central team of professional staff who provide leadership, co-ordination and structures which allow people and organisations to work more effectively together at a sub-regional level.